ikatsadas/Fundamental-DB-Functions/README.md

 # Fundamental-DB-Functions
-Implementation of 4 fundamental operation of a database, mergesort, elimination of duplicates, mergejoin and hashjoin.
+Implementation of 4 fundamental operations of a DBMS, mergesort, elimination of duplicates, mergejoin and hashjoin.